mario-lemes/moltyjs/README.md

 - _inheritOptions_: Optional, used for inherit from a parent Schema
   - _discriminatorKey_: Required once "_inheritOptions_" is set
   - _merge_: Optional, must be an array with a combination of these three values ['methods', 'preHooks', 'postHooks'], depending of what you want to merge from the parent Schema.
+- _mongoDBIndexes_: Optional, used for set custom schema indexes in mongoDB, like multi-field index, compound indexes, etc. See [https://docs.mongodb.com/manual/reference/command/createIndexes/](mongoDB documetation) for more information.
 - _elasticSearchIndexes_: Optional, used for set the Schema field will be indexed by the Elasticsearch server and in which type: 'text', 'keyword', 'date', 'long', 'double', 'boolean', 'ip', 'object', 'nested'

 ```javascript